High-spin measurements in an arbitrary two-qudit state: Acknowledgments

 \section{Acknowledgments}

 The study by E.R.
-Loubenets in Sections 1, 2 and 3 of this work was supported by the Russian Science Foundation under the Grant № 24-11-00145 and performed at the Steklov Mathematical Institute of Russian Academy of Sciences.
+Loubenets in Sections 1, 2, 3 and 4 of this work was supported by the Russian Science Foundation under the Grant № 24-11-00145, https://rscf.ru/en/project/24-11-00145/ and performed at the Steklov Mathematical Institute of Russian Academy of Sciences.
 The study by E.R.
-Loubenets and L. Hanotel in Sections 4 and 5 was implemented in the framework of the Basic Research Program at the HSE University.
+Loubenets and L. Hanotel in Sections 5, 6 and 7 was performed at the HSE University.
+The authors are grateful to Professor A.V.
+Borisov for useful discussions.